ham2k/transadif/GOALS.md

 The test running tool should accept a parameter to run only specific tests whose filenames or directories match a given string.

+And never create special logic in the code designed to hack around a specific test case.

 # Usage

 ```